Politics of Azerbaijan

 Municipalities

-Local self-government in Azerbaijan is governed by municipalities.
-Elections to municipalities and the status of municipalities are established by the National Assembly of the Republic of Azerbaijan.
+Local self-government in Azerbaijan is exercised by municipalities.
+Elections to municipalities and the status of municipalities are determined by the National Assembly of the Republic of Azerbaijan.
 Within the framework of the sovereignty of the Republic of Azerbaijan, municipalities are independent in exercising their powers.
 The state controls the implementation of the activities of municipalities.
 The municipalities submit the activity report to the National Assembly of the Republic of Azerbaijan.
-Municipalities are responsible to citizens of the Republic of Azerbaijan.
+Municipalities are responsible to the citizens of the Republic of Azerbaijan.

 Every citizen of the Republic of Azerbaijan, who has the right to participate in elections and who permanently resides in the respective constituencies, may be elected as a member of the municipality.
 Elections to the municipality are held every 5 years.